Joshna Chinappa

 Joshna Chinappa (born 15 September 1986) is an Indian squash player.
-She was the first Indian to win the British Junior Open in 2005 and is the youngest Indian women's national champion and record-holder of most national championship wins with 18 titles.
-She reached a career-high world ranking of No.10 in 2016.
-She received the Arjuna Award in 2013 and the Padma Shri in 2024 by the Government of India.
+She became the youngest Indian national champion at the age of 14.
+She is a two-time World Champion and four-time Asian Champion.
+In recognition of her contributions to Indian squash, Joshna received the Arjuna Award in 2013 and the Padma Shri in 2024.

-At the 2014 Commonwealth Games Joshna, along with Dipika Pallikal, won the doubles gold medal, India's first-ever Commonwealth Games medal in the sport.
-The pair won a silver medal at the 2018 edition.
-At the 2017 Asian Championships, she won the gold medal, becoming the first Asian squash Champion from India.
-In April 2018, Joshna upset Nicol David in the second round, in straight games, of the El Gouna World Series Event.
-This was one of her more prominent upsets.

 Early life

 Joshna Chinnappa was born in Chennai, Tamil Nadu, on 15 September 1986.
 Her father Anjan Chinappa runs a coffee plantation at Coorg.
 Her great granduncle, K.M.
 Cariappa, who was the first commander-in-chief of the Indian Army in independent India, grandfather, and father were all squash players.
 Joshna started playing squash at the age of seven.
 When she was eight, she considered whether to pursue badminton or tennis.
 Eventually, she chose squash which she started playing at the Madras Cricket Club.
 Her father, who represented the Tamil Nadu squash team, was also her first coach.

 Joshna was the first beneficiary of the Mittal Champions Trust established by Mahesh Bhupati with funding from Lakshmi Mittal.